 - In terms of conductors, EMI has had greater breath and depth than any rival.
 Straddling the mono age is Thomas Beecham (good stereo recordings of French music, bon bons, Berlioz and Strauss).
-Then came the great Otto Klemperer (with the Philharmonia at its prime), who recorded extensively (and most recordings are worthwhile), Andre Cluytens (in French repertoire, but he is actually excellent in German repertoire, as in his excellent Beethoven cycle), Adrian Boult (Elgar, Vaughn Williams, Holst, surprisingly good Wagner), John Barbirolli (Elgar, Brahms, Mahler) and Carlo Maria Giulini (a little sedate for younger listeners), but many other forgotten conductors are just as great, and I count Rudolph Kempe, Constantin Silvestri, Paul Kletzi (excellent Mahler), Carl Schuricht (excellent Bruckner 3, 8, 9 with the VPO), Nicolai Malko (brilliant Prokofiev) etc among them.
+Then came the great Otto Klemperer (with the Philharmonia at its prime), who recorded extensively (and most recordings are worthwhile), Andre Cluytens (in French repertoire, but he is actually excellent in German repertoire, as in his excellent Beethoven cycle), Adrian Boult (Elgar, Vaughn Williams, Holst, surprisingly good Wagner), John Barbirolli (Elgar, Brahms, Mahler) and Carlo Maria Giulini (a little sedate for younger listeners), but many other earlier and forgotten conductors are just as great, and I count Rudolph Kempe, Constantin Silvestri, Paul Kletzi (excellent Mahler), Carl Schuricht (excellent Bruckner 3, 8, 9 with the VPO), Nicolai Malko (brilliant Prokofiev) etc among them.
 And, yes, Malcolm Sargent was pretty reliable too.
 Herbert von Karajan also recorded extensively, first with the Philharmonia (very good Beethoven and Sibelius), then with the BPO (performance often better than the later DG ones, but the sound is sometimes over-reverberant - as in Bruckner's 4th and 8th).
 Much later on, EMI signed Eugen Jochum, who recorded with the LPO (a good Brahms cycle but the Beethoven cycle is not as good as his previous with the RCO).
 Later, there was Eugen Jochum excellent second complete Bruckner cycle with the Dresden Staatskapelle (acoustics a little reverberant).
 Then came the Philadelphia Orchestra with Ricardo Muti, who recorded a lot of mainstream repertoire.
 Except for his Prokofiev, I don't find them truly outstanding.
 Then, there are odd sets of merits: Kurt Sanderling's Beethoven cycle, Mitislav Rostropovich's Tchaikovsky cycle.

 - And then sonically there is the legendary series of recordings by the Bournemouth Symphony.
 First, under Louis Fremaux they produced an audiophile fave, (El Cid).
 Later, under Pavvo Berglund, much more substantial fare - Shostakovich and Sibelius recordings that are sonic spectaculars.
 Also, Andre Previn made many outstanding recordings (Rachmaninov, Prokofiev, Shostakovich, Tchaikovsky ballets) with the London Symphony (Messiaen's Turangalila Symphony is well known to audiophiles).
 He was frequently produced/recorded by the 2 Christophers (Bishop/Parker), a guarantee of sonic excellence (this team worked on most of Boult and Giulini's recordings too).

 - In terms of String Players, Russian violinists David Oistrakh and Nathan Milstein, and of course cellists Jacqueline Dupre and Paul Tortelier must be mentioned, and all of their recordings are good.
 I know, Itzhak Perlman recorded everything competently, but I always find him lacking somewhat in character.
 Yehudi Menuhin's output was uneven because he suffered from failing technique, but his heart was always in the right place.
 Mitislav Rostropovich made a few new recordings with EMI (Dvorak and great Prokofiev), and a lot of his Melodiya recordings were issued (see below).